dcycle/starterkit-drupalsite/README.md

 Docker on production
 -----

-If you are using Pantheon as a host, please refer to ./scripts/docker-host/README.md.
+If you are deploying to a Docker host, please refer to ./scripts/docker-host/README.md.

 Linting
 -----